-The Council had a number of contingent liabilities in 2022/23.
+The Council has a number of contingent liabilities.

-The best estimate of the liability for all the issues is in the region of zero in 2023/24 (estimated at £1.4m in 2022/23), but due to the nature of the contingent liabilities this is subject to significant change.
+The best estimate of the liability for all the issues is in the region of zero (estimated at £1.4m in 2022/23), but due to the nature of the contingent liabilities this is subject to significant change.